Biomedicum Stem Cell Center - Core facility services

 - Payment.
 Payment is due once you have received the cells.

 BSCC offers individual customized training for clients.
 Basic knowledge and experience in aseptic lab work is required.
-To inquire for the training opportunities contact BSCC Director Timo Otonkoski, or BSCC Coordinator Ras Trokovic.
+To inquire for the training opportunities contact BSCC Director Timo Otonkoski, or BSCC core manager Ras Trokovic.